- EIC Archives Collection at Ontario Tech Library (click on “The Collections” once on their site)

 The present Vision Statement of the Engineering Institute of Canada (EIC) states that one of its objectives is the promotion of awareness of the history of engineering in this country.
 Not only is the general public quite unaware of it, the engineering profession is almost equally so.
 This activity of EIC is also part of the business of enhancing the image of engineers and recording their contributions to the nation’s development over many years.

-Since 1887, the Canadian Society of Civil Engineers (CSCE) - and the Engineering Institute that it became in 1918 - have contributed in a variety of ways to the recording of the history of engineering in Canada and by Canadians.
-For example, the Transactions of the Society and the Institute, as well as the Institute's Engineering Journal that appeared from 1918 until 1987, have published papers that were written as historical records or have become part of the corpus of engineering history with the passage of time.
-Both the Society and the Institute established medals and other awards to recognize meritorious technical writing, professional achievement and service by their members, and the Institute continues to do so.
-The two institutions have also taken steps to preserve at least some of their archival material in the National Archives and elsewhere, and the Institute is continuing this practice.
+Since 1887, the Canadian Society of Civil Engineers – and the Engineering Institute of Canada that it became in 1918 – have contributed in a variety of ways to the recording of the history of engineering in Canada and by Canadians.
+For example, the original Transactions of the Society, as well as the Institute’s Engineering Journal that appeared from 1918 until 1987, have published papers that were written as historical records or have become part of the corpus of engineering history with the passage of time.
+Both the original Society and the Institute established medals and other awards to recognize meritorious technical writing, professional achievement and service by their members, and the Institute continues to do so.
+The two institutions also took steps to preserve at least some of their archival material in the National Archives and elsewhere, and the Institute is continuing this practice to this day.

 - Collaborate with the History Committees of the member Societies of the Institute to encourage the publication and dissemination of new information related to the history of engineering in Canada

 - Publish or broadcast through the various media, historical information on the Institute itself, the engineering profession, Canadian engineers and their activities, and specific engineering projects

 - Collaborate with the Historic Sites and Monuments board of Canada and other public and private institutions to ensure that significant achievements by Canadian engineers are adequately commemorated

 - Encourage cooperation with academic, public and private institutions, associations and other organizations with similar interests and objectives